-Town officials may find themselves with another unwanted item in court, this time over Tuesday's Council decision that turned down Gerald and Donna Blades' request that their property behind LaConner Station be commercial.
+Town officials may find themselves with another unwanted day in court, this time over Tuesday's Council decision that turned down Gerald and Donna Blades' request that their property behind LaConner Station be commercial.

-"next step," Donna Blades said following the 3-1 vote against Council members Vince Sellen, Roy Morefield, and Judy Zimmerman chose to override a Planning Commission recommendation that the property's be changed from Residential to Commercial.
-Councilman David Alvord alone voted with the Blades, who have intended that the property has been used commercially, many years before it was mis-zoned residential when LaConner adopted zoning in 1969.
+"The next step," Donna Blades said following the 3-1 vote against them, "is to go to a lawyer."

+Council members Vince Sellen, Tony Morefield, and Judy Immerman chose to override a Planning Commission recommendation that the property's use be changed from Residential to Commercial.

+Councilman David Alvord alone sided with the Blades, who have intended that the property has long been used commercially, many years before it was mis-zoned Residential when LaConner adopted zoning in 1969.
 The presence of a commercial building, fuel storage tanks, and the recollections of previous owners support their manner.
 The Blades would like to remove the unused fuel storage tanks and turn the property they occupy into parking for patrons of businesses in their LaConner Station complex.